glotzerlab/hoomd-blue/sphinx-doc/features.rst

 very limited and only applies to implicit depletants in `hpmc.integrate.HPMCIntegrator`, and `hpmc.pair.user.CPPPotentialUnion`.
 Threading must must be enabled at compile time with the ``ENABLE_TBB`` CMake option (see :doc:`building`).
-At runtime, `hoomd.version.tbb_enabled` indicates whether the build supports MPI.
+At runtime, `hoomd.version.tbb_enabled` indicates whether the build supports threaded execution.

 Run time compilation
 --------------------